noppomatsuda/toiotest/README.md

 * gravity.py: Cube #1 and #2 moves around the mat with a gravity (and repulsion if they are too close) between each other
 * soccer.py: Cube #1 plays soccer using cube #2 as the ball (https://youtu.be/YhW3jLB9C4E)
 * funmouse.py: Cube #1 works as a mouse, but be careful as it moves when you don't want! (https://youtu.be/EzOJ5VRSIUI)
+* motor_with_target.py: Cube #1 moves to target position.
+* motor_with_multiple_targets.py: Cube #1 moves to multiple target position.
+# motor_with_acceleation.py: Cube #1 moves with acceleration change.
+* notifications_mag_posture.py: Outputs the notifications (magnetic sensor and posture) to the console.
+* tilt.py: Control Cube #2 by tilting Cube #1.